 Blood pressure over 120/80mmHg is considered normal.

-If your blood pressure stays high or low for extended periods of time, then that means you have blood pressure issues which will affect your heart as well.
+If your blood pressure stays high or low for extended periods of time, then that means you have blood pressure issues that will affect your heart as well.
 You can measure the variations in your heart rate by wearing a heart rate monitor that will detect the changes daily whether you sit all day or walk all day.

 Having high blood pressure makes your heart work more than normal, for longer periods of time.
-It raises the risks to your heart.
-It needs to be checked regularly and you need to control your weight and your stress levels to maintain a healthy blood pressure.
+It raises risks to your heart.
+It needs to be checked regularly and you need to control your weight and your stress levels to maintain healthy blood pressure.

 Check the following tips to help effectively manage your blood pressure:

 - Obtain your blood pressure using your very own sphygmomanometer or blood pressure monitoring device.

 - Set a schedule to monitor your blood pressure at specific times of the day.